MicrosoftDocs/dynamics-365-project-operations/articles/expense/set-up-mileage.md

 Mileage rate tiers can be set up by going to **Expense Management** > **Setup** > **General** > **Expense categories** > **Mileage** > **Category setup**.

-After you upgrade to 10.0.18, if your organization uses the mileage expense category, consider enabling the mileage feature after reviewing the design changes below.
+After you upgrade to version 10.0.18, if your organization uses the mileage expense category, consider enabling the mileage feature after reviewing the design changes.

 The new design of mileage rate tiers impacts how the value in the **Quantity** field is processed.
 Prior to the release of 10.0.18, the value in the **Quantity** field was considered to be the lower limit.
 When accumulation crossed that value, the corresponding rate was used.
 As of 10.0.18, the value in the **Quantity** field is considered the upper limit.
 The corresponding rate is used when mileage accumulation is less than the value in the **Quantity** field.
 The new model for mileage tiers helps with consistency across mileage tiers and better usability.

-All approved expense reports will be recalculated during posting according to the new design.
+All approved expense reports are recalculated during posting according to the new design.

 ## Example